Geeksltd/MSharp.Docs/Tutorials/3/README.md

 So, we have two root pages that hold our list modules and 5 sub pages that are related to add or edit operation.

 ### Creating Project Pages
-We continue our work by adding *Project Root Page* in #UI project.
+We continue our work by adding *Project Root Page* in the *Pages* folder of #UI project.

 ```C#
 using MSharp;